Alliance for Securing Democracy: Hamilton 68 Dashboard

-The original iteration of the Hamilton 68 Dashboard, released in 2017, tracked 600 Twitter accounts that ASD asserted might be "linked to Russian influence", whether knowingly or unknowingly.
+The Hamilton 68 Dashboard was a tool designed by ASD to track Russian influence operations on social media, named after no. 68 of the Federalist Papers, in which Alexander Hamilton had warned about foreign interference in the American electoral process.
+The original iteration of the Hamilton 68 Dashboard, released in August 2017, tracked 600 Twitter accounts that ASD asserted might be "linked to Russian influence", whether knowingly or unknowingly.
 ASD did not disclose which accounts the original version of Hamilton 68 tracked, citing its desire to "focus on the behavior of the overall network rather than get dragged into hundreds of individual debates over which troll fits which role".
-Responding to what ASD viewed as inaccurate reporting on its dashboard, ASD's communications director, Bret Schafer, stated in a piece published on The Daily Caller they don't specifically track automated bot accounts.
+In 2018, ASD's communications director, Bret Schafer, stated that the dashboard didn't specifically track automated bot accounts.
 Schafer noted "that results on the dashboard are meant to be viewed in a nuanced way" and that not all instances of information appearing on the dashboard were evidence of pro-Kremlin accounts or biases.

+In January 2018, Hamilton 68 tracking of the amplification of the hashtag #ReleaseTheMemo was widely cited across major news outlets.
+Schafer told the Associated Press this amplification represented "the most coordinated such effort" since the dashboard launched.
+The dashboard's findings prompted congressional action; Senator Dianne Feinstein and Representative Adam Schiff wrote to Twitter and Facebook citing the Alliance for Securing Democracy.

-The original version of Hamilton 68 was shut down in 2018.
+The original version of Hamilton 68 was shut down towards the end of 2018.

-Version 2.0 of the Hamilton 68 Dashboard, released in 2019, tracks approximately 600 Twitter social media accounts that the ASD asserts can be "directly attribute[d] to the Russian, Chinese, or Iranian governments or their various news and information channels".
-The list of Twitter accounts currently tracked by Hamilton 2.0 has been released.
+Version 2.0 of the Hamilton 68 Dashboard, released in 2019, tracked approximately 600 Twitter social media accounts that the ASD asserts can be "directly attribute[d] to the Russian, Chinese, or Iranian governments or their various news and information channels".
+The list of these accounts was made public.

-In September 2017, and again in May of 2021, the group launched similar German-language dashboards focused on possible Russian influence in German politics ahead of the federal elections in those respective years.
+In September 2017, and again in May 2021, the group launched similar German-language dashboards focused on possible Russian influence in German politics ahead of the federal elections in those respective years.

-In January 2023, journalist Matt Taibbi tweeted about internal Twitter documents related to Hamilton 68 as part of the Twitter Files.
+In January 2023, journalist Matt Taibbi tweeted about internal Twitter documents related to Hamilton 68 as the 15th installment of the Twitter Files.
 The documents show that Twitter's former Head of Trust and Safety, Yoel Roth, attempted to identify the accounts tracked in the dashboard.
 Roth found that only 36 of the 644 accounts he identified were registered in Russia and argued that the dashboard used "shoddy methodology" to incorrectly label authentic accounts as "Russian stooges without evidence".
 ASD responded to Taibbi's release a few days later, noting that ASD had always maintained that not all of the accounts on the dashboard were controlled by Russia, despite what it described as persistent misunderstandings in the media.
 The National Desk's Sinnenberg counters Taibbi's criticisms as being hyperbolic.